Qiskit/samplomatic/docs/guides/dressed_boxes.rst

 Physical noise mechanisms that occur during the execution of quantum circuits are contextual.
 When applying operations on disjoint qubits simultaneously, the noise profile of the overall operation may not be equal to that of the constituent parts if they were to be applied in isolation.
 Similarly, for operations that ideally commute on the same qubits, the noise profile associated with the individual operations may not commute and could be different altogether if the order of the operations changed.
-Further, different operations within the same circuit may require altogether different techniques to reign in their errors.
 Protocols for suppressing, mitigating, and correcting noise therefore need to know the context in which it arises.
 Samplomatic uses annotated boxes to capture and control these noise contexts transparently.